Admissions Criteria and Guidelines

 The Middle School EAL program is limited to approximately 20% of students in grades 6-8; EAL classes are restricted to 12 students.
 Each grade-level 6-8 offers an intermediate / advanced EAL class, Core Class (EAL 2).
-Depending on enrollment, a beginning EAL class may be offered for English language learners, but is open to grade 6 students only.
-Students in grades 7-8 are required to demonstrate intermediate or advanced EAL skills based on admissions testing.
+Depending on enrollment, a beginning EAL class may be offered for English language learners in Grade 6 students only.
+Students in Grades 7-8 are required to demonstrate intermediate or advanced EAL skills based on admissions testing.
 Exceptions to these guidelines may be made by the Middle School Principal in consultation with the EAL department.

-All entering High School students not having English as their native language must, at a minimum, complete the IB English B Higher Level program by graduation.
+High School applicants must have advanced proficiency in English.
 Applicants to the high school may be required to take an English proficiency test during the application process to establish the applicant’s fluency in writing, reading and speaking English and will not be eligible for admission unless found to be sufficiently fluent or considered capable of meeting requirements.

 Special Learning Needs